valentjn/vscode-ltex/pages/docs/installation-how-to-use.md

 If you don't have an Internet connection, or if you simply don't want this, there are two alternatives.

+In case there are any problems, you will find additional debug info in `View` → `Output` → `LTeX Language Server` and `LTeX Language Client`.

 ### First Alternative: Download the Offline Version of LTeX

 Download the offline version of LTeX at the [Releases page on GitHub](https://github.com/valentjn/vscode-ltex/releases) and install it via `Extensions: Install from VSIX...` on the Command Palette.
 The offline version includes _everything_ (ltex-ls and a Java distribution).
 Reload the Visual Studio Code window after installing the offline version.